 How to install your smart WiFi Thermostat

 This guide answers these questions.
 How to install a thermostat?
 What tools do I need to install a thermostat?
-What each thermostat wire do?
+What do each thermostat wire?
 What is a C wire?
 Do I need a C wire?
 Do I have a hidden C wire?
 What are C wire alternatives?
 How not to fry your thermostat wires or transformer while Installing your thermostat?
 How to avoid short circuiting your thermostat?

 Thermostat replacement could be very easy if your old thermostat was set up right.
-But if your old thermostat cables and system is complicated it could be a real pain.
+But if your old thermostat cables and the system is complicated it could be a real pain.
 If you are not careful you might fry your new smart thermostat.